Last Update: Reissued with updates to U.S. government restrictions on personnel.

+Protests, tire burning, and road blockages are frequent and unpredictable.
 Violent crime, such as armed robbery, is common.
-Protests, tire burning, and road blockages are frequent and often spontaneous.
 Local police may lack the resources to respond effectively to serious criminal incidents, and emergency response, including ambulance service, is limited or non-existent.

 Travelers are sometimes targeted, followed, and violently attacked and robbed shortly after leaving the Port-au-Prince international airport.
 The U.S. Embassy requires its personnel to use official transportation to and from the airport, and it takes steps to detect surveillance and deter criminal attacks during these transports.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in some areas of Haiti.
 The Embassy discourages its personnel from walking in most neighborhoods.
 The Embassy prohibits its personnel from:

 - Visiting establishments after dark without secure, on-site parking;

 - Using any kind of public transportation or taxis;

 - Traveling anywhere between 1:00 a.m. and 5:00 a.m.; and

 - Visiting certain parts of the city at any time without prior approval and special security measures in place.

 Read the Safety and Security section on the country information page.

 - Avoid demonstrations.
 Do not attempt to drive through roadblocks.